Determined and Relentless Representation

 • Spinal cord stimulator

-Damages for Car Accident-Related Neck Injuries
+Types of Damages for Car Accident-Related Neck Injuries

 Economic damages are those with an obvious dollar amount attached.
-Things like medical bills, lost income from time off work and repairs for your car can all be recouped in a lawsuit when applicable.
-Sometimes insurance companies will offer a settlement that only covers economic damages, but that does not represent all losses and damages.
+Things like medical bills, lost income from time off work, and repairs for your car can all be recouped in a lawsuit when applicable.
+Sometimes insurance companies will offer a settlement that only covers economic damages but that does not represent all losses and damages.

-Noneconomic damages are losses that do not necessarily cost money.
+Non-economic damages are losses that do not necessarily cost money.
 Examples include pain and suffering and emotional distress.
 A car accident attorney can help determine the total worth of your case and negotiate with insurance companies or represent you at trial to get you the compensation you deserve.

 OR